-What it does: CPR breathing allows the user to enable/disable CPR breathing coaching prompts.
+What it does: CPR breathing allows the user to set the AED's default CPR setting to include or not include CPR breathing coaching prompts.

 Use the TOP and BOTTOM softkey buttons to select the desired mode.
 When the desired selection is chosen, press the CENTER softkey button to set the feature.
 The AED will now use that coaching setting.